BradleyMatera/JS-Portfolios/vanilla-js/README.md

 3. **Submit a pull request**: Once you've made your changes, submit a pull request to the original repository for review.

 When submitting a pull request, please provide a clear description of the changes you've made and any additional information that might be helpful for understanding your contribution.

+## Conclusion
+This project serves as a comprehensive showcase of various Vanilla JavaScript concepts, demonstrating both basic and advanced features in a practical, interactive manner.
+Through hands-on examples, you can explore the capabilities of JavaScript and how it can be used to manipulate the DOM, handle user input, and perform complex operations.

 ## Feedback